NHL 2Night

 It debuted in 1995.
 The show was originally hosted by Bill Pidto and later John Buccigross.
 Barry Melrose was the main analyst.

 Cancellation

 The NHL and ESPN extended their broadcast agreement for the 2004–05 season, with options for the two following seasons.
-From a high of 129 game telecasts on ESPN, ESPN2, and ABC in 1999–2000, the new deal called for 40 games on ESPN2.
-As part of this reduced commitment, the network cancelled NHL 2Night.
+From a high of 129 game telecasts on ESPN, ESPN2, and ABC in 1999–2000, the new deal called for 40 games, only 15 during the regular season, on ESPN2.
+As part of this reduced commitment, the network cancelled NHL2Night.

-ESPNEWS now provides expanded segments for Barry Melrose, usually on Thursday nights, to analyze NHL action.
+ESPNEWS provided expanded segments for Barry Melrose, usually on Thursday nights, to analyze NHL action.

 After the NHL returned to ESPN in 2021, the network would announce a new hockey studio show The Point, the successor to NHL 2Night.